solana-labs/solana/docs/src/wallet-guide/file-system-wallet.md

 where `<PUBKEY>` is replaced with your wallet address.
-The command will output "Success" if the given address matches the the one in your keypair file, and "Failed" otherwise.
+The command will output "Success" if the given address matches the one in your keypair file, and "Failed" otherwise.

 ## Creating Multiple File System Wallet Addresses